AndreaFalanti/popnas/README.md

 In _docker_ folder it's provided a dockerfile to extend an official Tensorflow container with project required pip packages and mount POPNAS source code.

-To build the image, open the terminal into the _src_ folder and execute this command:
+To build the image, open the terminal into the root folder and execute this command:
 ```
-docker build -f ../docker/Dockerfile -t falanti/popnas:tf2.7.0gpu .
+docker build -f docker/Dockerfile -t falanti/popnas:tf2.7.0gpu .
 ```

 POPNASv2 can then be launched with command (set arguments as you like):